husinul/Machine-Learning/README.md

 # Machine-Learning
-This repository contain some machine learning algorithms.
+This repository contain some machine learning algorithms and used R (Programming lanuage)